 Worst of all, the product doesn’t work as it’s supposed to on launch day, turning the publicity generated negative.

 The armored glass demonstration at the launch of Tesla’s Cybertruck is a perfect illustration of the perils of a Hard Launch.

-At the ill-important moment, the product didn’t live up the promise.
+At the ill-important moment, the product didn’t live up to the promise.

-A Soft Launch is a product or feature release without the fanfare.
+A Soft Launch is a product or feature release without fanfare.